mmark-md/mmark/README.md

 * automatic assignment of ids to headers
 * pipe tables (as on GitHub)

-One do not need to enable or tweak anything for these to work, they are built-in features.
+One does not need to enable or tweak anything for these to work, they are built-in features.

 ### Differences in inline parsing